Sound Body, Sound Mind

 Diet supplements like Ensure are widely used in hospitals and nursing homes.
 Keep them cooled.
 Put a few cans on ice in the morning, and make them available all day long.

 A glass of wine, if it's allowed by your Mom's doctor, can stimulate the appetite.

 Sleep and Older Adults

-If Grandma has trouble sleeping (and is not bedridden), encourage her to spend as little "awake time" as possible in bed.
+If Grandma has trouble sleeping (and is not bedridden), encourage them to spend as little "awake time" as possible in bed.
 Reading, watching TV, and so forth, should be done in a favorite chair, while bed is for sleep only.
-Going to sleep and waking up at about the same time each day will also help train her body for better sleep overall.
+Going to sleep and waking up at about the same time each day will also help train their body for better sleep overall.

 Older adults should avoid oversleeping in the morning.
 It leads to having trouble falling asleep later, and the cycle of insomnia begins.

-If Dad can't fall asleep within fifteen minutes of getting into bed, suggest he get up for a while and do something calming, and then try again later.
+If Dad can't fall asleep within fifteen minutes of getting into bed, suggest them to get up for a while and do something calming, and then try again later.

 If your father wakes with night terrors, be reassuring.
-Show him that there's no danger nearby, but avoid arguing.
-If he insists that something (or someone) woke him, let him know that whatever the trouble was, it's gone now.
+Show them that there's no danger nearby, but avoid arguing.
+If they insist that something (or someone) woke them, let them know that whatever the trouble was, it's gone now.